You are here

-Public Health England (PHE) has published guidance regarding ordering, storing and handling vaccines.
+Public Health England (PHE) has published guidance about ordering, storing and handling vaccines.

 Vaccines may lose their effectiveness if they become too hot or too cold at any time.
-Vaccines naturally biodegrade over time and storage outside of the recommended temperature range – including during transport – may speed up loss of potency, which cannot be reversed.
-This may mean the vaccine fails to create the desired immune response and consequently provides poor protection.
-Vaccines cost the NHS around £200 million a year; inappropriate storage and transport also causes wastage and unnecessary costs.
+They naturally biodegrade over time.
+Being stored outside the recommended temperature range, including during transport, may speed up loss of potency.
+This cannot be reversed.
+A vaccine may then fail to create the desired immune response and give protection.
+Storing and transporting vaccines inappropriately causes waste and unnecessary cost.

 Management of vaccines

-When ordering and taking delivery of vaccines staff should ensure that:
+When ordering and taking delivery of vaccines, staff should:

-- orders are placed every 2-4 weeks, according to need
+- Place orders every two-four weeks, according to need.

-- orders are placed in sufficient time to ensure there is an adequate supply for clinics.
+- Place orders in time so there is an adequate supply for clinics.

-Named, trained, people need to be responsible for ordering, receipt and care of vaccines (preferably one from the nursing team and one from management).
-All members of the primary care team should be aware of the importance of good vaccine management.
+At least two designated members of staff who have received appropriate training should be responsible for ordering, receipt and care of vaccines.
+However, all members of the primary care team should understand importance of good vaccine management.